Azure-Samples/openhack-production/api/README.md

 ### Setup Database

-[Create a Cosmos DB instance](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-manage-database-account) in Azure using the SQL API or use the [CosmosDB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator)

 Update the `appsettings.Development.json` file with your Cosmos DB Uri and Primary Key in the `ServiceEndpoint` & `AuthKey` settings respectively.
-This database will initially be empty.
-If you try out the API with Postman (see below), the collection and sample documents will be created for you automatically.
-Otherwise it's structure will be created when you create your first list through the frontend.
+You dont need to worry about setting up the database as it will be created automatically for you when you create your first link-bundle through the frontend.

 ### Setup Azure AD B2C Configuration
 This application requires Azure Active Directory B2C for authentication/authorization.
 Each API request performs JWT validation from your Azure B2C tenant.